 The Wisconsin Waterfowl Hunters Conference is designed, developed and managed by a committee of INDEPENDENT waterfowl hunters.
 It is supported by individuals, conservation organizations and government agencies.

-The 2016 Wisconsin Waterfowl Hunters’ Conference was held the afternoon and evening of March 11 and the morning of March 12.
-Attendance was down some from recent years.
-We don’t know if that was due to the Friday/Saturday schedule or conflicts with other meetings and events around the state.
+The 2017 Wisconsin Waterfowl Hunters’ Conference was held on March 11 at the Hotel Mead in Wisconsin Rapids.
 Unlike many years, the weather just prior to and at the end of the Conference gave participants great travel conditions.

 George Meyer, the Executive Director of the Wisconsin Wildlife Federation, gave his Wisconsin Legislative update.
-He reviewed some introduced legislation that would be very beneficial to our waterfowl/wetland resources and hunter harassment protection and some legislation that was passed at the state level that will have negative impacts on our waterfowl habitats, both wetlands and uplands.
+He once again reviewed some legislation that would be very beneficial to our waterfowl/wetland resources.
+George once again showed the importance of by partisan political oversight of government activity in maintaining Wisconsin’s leadership in public outdoor recreation. .

-Those of you that did not make this year’s Conference missed an informative Conference and we hope to see you at our 15th annual Wisconsin Waterfowl Hunters’ Conference which will be held on March 11, 2017 at the Hotel Mead and Conference Center in Wisconsin Rapids.
-More details about the 2017 Conference are coming to the website.
+Those of you who did not make this year’s Conference missed an informative Conference and we hope to see you at our 16th annual Wisconsin Waterfowl Hunters’ Conference which will be held on March 10, 2018 at the Hotel Mead and Conference Center in Wisconsin Rapids.
+More details about the 2018 Conference are coming soon to the website.

 Please contact any one of the listed Steering Committee members with your questions or comments.